 Flour Power: Think Beyond Wheat

 Mention “flour,” and I think of the stuff made from wheat.
-But if cooks don’t live in a wheat-cultivating region–or can’t eat wheat products–they rely on flour milled from rice, nuts, beans, and other raw ingredients.
+But if cooks don’t live in a wheat-cultivating region–or can’t eat wheat products–they rely on flour milled from rice, nuts, beans and other raw ingredients.

-Many of those so-called “specialty” flours are going mainstream, thanks to the growing ranks of consumers diagnosed with celiac disease (also known as gluten intolerance).
-The market is projected to balloon to $2.6 billion in sales by 2012, according to the research firm The Nielson Company.
+flour-power-think-beyond-wheatMany of those so-called “specialty” products are going mainstream, thanks to the growing ranks of consumers diagnosed with celiac disease (also known as gluten intolerance).
+The gluten-free market is projected to balloon to $6.6 billion in sales by 2017.

 I’m not gluten intolerant, but I appreciate the increased availability of intriguing new ingredients turning up on supermarket shelves, in health-food store bulk bins and, as always, tucked away in ethnic markets.

-But there is a caveat to using these flours: The gluten in wheat flour gives baked goods structure, so you can’t simply swap out wheat flour for gluten-free flours in recipes and expect the same results.
+But there’s a caveat to using these flours: The gluten in wheat flour gives baked goods structure, so you can’t simply swap out wheat flour for gluten-free flours in recipes and expect the same results.
 If you’re gluten intolerant you’d use a blend of gluten-free ingredients (or pick up a box of gluten-free baking mix) to mimic the qualities of wheat flour.
 Others without intolerance can sub some of the wheat flour in a recipe with one of these specialty flours (The Cook’s Thesaurus has a great guide to subbing specialty for wheat flours).

 Here are three types of specialty flours.
 Please note: these are ideas for cooks like me, who aren’t gluten intolerant but are curious about what these ingredients can bring to our cooking.
 If you have celiac disease, check out Shauna James Ahern’s blog Gluten-Free Girl and The Chef.